electrode-io/electrode-native/docs/README.md

 ## Installation

-- Make sure you are aligned with all [requirements]
+- Before installing the platform, make sure that the [prerequisites] are met
 - Install the platform by running the following command in a terminal :

 ```sh